 - Dogs/cats that have just finished nursing- they will need a little time for their milk to dry up before they are spayed and ready for adoption

 Animals might be brought in by individuals or other rescue groups and shelters, sometimes they are abandoned animals removed from a local animal control facility, and some come in as the result of a rescue operation.

 We like to put newly arrived pets in foster care because they generally recover faster and better from the stress of their situation in a home environment.
 The length of time required in foster care is usually short, from a week to two months, depending on the animal and the situation.

-The Georgia SPCA will supply food, cat litter for cats, crates, toys, medicine, and of course, veterinary care for any animals you foster.
+The Georgia SPCA will supply food, cat litter for cats, crates, potty training pads, toys, medicine, and of course, veterinary care for any animals you foster.

 Ready to foster?
 Fill out the online foster application here!
-Our foster coordinator will contact you within 2 business days to schedule a home visit.
+Must be 18 or older to apply.
+If you are under 18, you need a parent or guardians permission.
+Once your application has been received, our foster coordinator will contact you to schedule a home visit.
 Home Visits are required by the Department of Agriculture for all foster homes.
 Once the Home Visit and the paperwork is completed, Morgan will work with Foster Families to determine which types of animals would be right for their home.
-Once you take a foster in to your home, Georgia SPCA staff is here for you 24/7 for any questions or concerns you may have.
+Once you take a foster in to your home, Georgia SPCA staff is here for you 24/7 for any questions or concerns.

 Foster and Volunteer Jacques Boudreau is highlighted on our Volunteer Spotlight page.

 Read about Jacques' experiences as a foster and why he continues to help us help so many of our fragile and young charges!